bytebase/bytebase.com-old/content/docs/en/reference/error-code/core.md

 ### 203 - Migration out of order

-The database has already applied the newest version.
+The version for migration is out of order.
+The database has already applied a newer version.

 ### 204 - Migration missing baseline